 In addition to criminal penalties, a DUI arrest involves administrative action concerning your driving privileges.
 We are experienced Phoenix driver’s license suspension attorneys who can protect your rights and help you get your license back.

-The minimum license suspension for driving under the influence (first offense) is 90 days.
+The minimum license suspension for driving under the influence in Glendale, AZ (first offense) is 90 days.
 Within 15 days of the date of your arrest, you may request an MVD hearing to challenge your license suspension.
 Failure to request this hearing within the 15 days will result an automatic 90-day suspension beginning on the 15th day after your arrest.
 After a mandatory suspension of 30 days, this permit allows you to drive to work or other necessary destinations approved by the court.

 Reinstatement of your revoked license is not automatic.
 You must demonstrate that you have satisfied conditions of your DUI sentencing, such as drug or alcohol treatment, traffic survival classes, fines paid, and incarceration completed.